-The three-year rule does not apply to companies that are listed under the Standard for Investment Companies or the Standard for Real Estate Companies; however, companies with a shorter financial history may benefit from exemptions granted by the SIX Regulatory Board (if necessary) where it appears in the interests of the issuer or of the investors, namely in cases where the listed entity:
+The three-year rule does not apply to companies that are listed under the Standard for Investment Companies, the Standard for Real Estate Companies or the Standard for SPACs.
+For issuers in the Sparks segment, the corresponding track record requirement is two years.
+However, companies with a shorter financial history than required may benefit from exemptions granted by the SIX Regulatory Board (if necessary) where it appears in the interest of the issuer or of the investors, namely in cases where the listed entity:

-- is the result of a corporate reorganisation such as a merger, spinoff or other transaction in which a pre-existing company or portions thereof are continuing as commercial entities; or - has not yet been able to present financial statements for the prescribed period of time, but nonetheless wishes to access the capital markets in order to finance its strategy for growth ('young companies'); and - in each case, the SIX Regulatory Board has a guarantee that investors are adequately informed and possess the information required to make a well-founded assessment of the issuer and the securities to be admitted
+- is the result of a corporate reorganisation such as a merger, spin-off or other transaction in which a pre-existing company or portions thereof are continuing as commercial entities; or - has not yet been able to present financial statements for the prescribed period of time, but nonetheless wishes to access the capital markets in order to finance its strategy for growth ('young companies'); and - in each case, the SIX Regulatory Board has a guarantee that investors are adequately informed and possess the information required to make a well-founded assessment of the issuer and the securities to be admitted.